metablaster/WindowsFirewallRuleset/Readme/LAN Setup/Additional.md

 # Additional Settings

+Additional hints and notices that may shade some light to troubleshoot home network setup

+## NTLM and WINS

 1. NTLM authentication is still supported and must be used for Windows authentication with systems configured as a member of a workgroup.